gokul/msr-tourism/docs/index.md

 This site contains additional resources related to the research "Multistakeholder Recommender Systems in Tourism", untertaken in the Chair of Connected Mobility in the TUM Department of Informatics.

-In a nutshell, we defined a set of criteria relevant in stakeholder-aware recommendation in touristic scenarios, and conducted a user study in the form of an online questionnaire to gauge end-users' views on these criteria.
+In this research, we defined a set of criteria relevant in stakeholder-aware recommendation in touristic scenarios, and conducted a user study in the form of an online questionnaire to gauge end-users' views on these criteria.

 More information may be found in our paper.
+For questions and comments, please contact the authors at `gokul.balakrishnan AT tum.de`

+\- Gokul Balakrishnan and Wolfgang Wörndl, Technical University of Munich, Germany.

 ### Contents

 1. The Dataset
 2. Constructing Recommendations
+3. Opinion Survey
+4. Results

 ## The Dataset